coderefinery/neic-ahm-2021/slides.md

 - Course schedule walk-through with instructors and organizers
 - Exercise/breakout-room walk-through (**we need to do this better next time**)

+*This is how we get new people involved in the project: next generation of instructors?*

 ---